ShivamThukral/ApproachFinder-NN/README.md

 python train.py --log_dir log_docknet
 ```
 Use `-h` option to know more about training options.
 While training you can use TenserBoard to see loss curves by running `python -m tensorboard.main --logdir=<log_dir_name> --port=6006`
+The model would be saved in the log directory with name *'checkpoint.tar'*.
 ## Evaluation
 We evaluate our network on two criteria: 3D-bounding box tightness and desirability costmap.
 For further details about these mentrics please refer the paper.
 ```python